vcz-fr/blog/_drafts/2021-02-05-huawei-infrastructure-deployment-part-1.md

 ### On Infrastructure As Code

-In this blog post I will not use Infrastructure As Code _-IaC-_, everything will be deployed through the web interface, called the Console.
-Nevertheless, there is a [community Terraform provider](https://github.com/huaweicloud/terraform-provider-huaweicloud) for Huawei Cloud.
-All the resources I need were not available on the provider during the course of the project.
-The first version of the provider was released the 18th of July, 2018 and it is updated often therefore it is possible the provider could be complete and usable for this project now!
+In this blog post I will not use Infrastructure As Code _-IaC-_, everything will be deployed through the web interface, called the [Huawei Cloud Console](https://auth.huaweicloud.com/).
+Nevertheless, there is an actively developed [community Terraform provider](https://github.com/huaweicloud/terraform-provider-huaweicloud) for Huawei Cloud.
+All the resources I needed were not available during the course of this project.
+The first version of the provider has been released the 18th of July, 2018 and it receives frequent updates therefore it is possible the provider could be usable for this project by now!

 ### Here we go!

 It is time to build our application step by step.
 First, we need a Landing zone on our Huawei Cloud account to create the resources needed by our application.
 We will start by creating a [Virtual Private Cloud](https://www.huaweicloud.com/intl/en-us/product/vpc.html)
-(VPC) with a single subnet in one AZ.
-Since our VPC is not accessible from the internet we will create a bastion [Elastic Cloud Server](https://www.huaweicloud.com/intl/en-us/product/ecs.html) (ECS) instance and associate it with a private key and an [Elastic IP](https://www.huaweicloud.com/intl/en-us/product/eip.html).
+_-VPC-_ with a single subnet in one Availability Zone _-AZ-_.
+Since our VPC is not accessible from the Internet we will create an [Elastic Cloud Server](https://www.huaweicloud.com/intl/en-us/product/ecs.html) _-ECS-_ instance and associate it with a private key and an [Elastic IP](https://www.huaweicloud.com/intl/en-us/product/eip.html).

-You can find the Huawei console [here](https://auth.huaweicloud.com/).

-## Part I: The landing zone
+## Part I: The landing zone$

-Let's start with the VPC, the base of our infrastructure.

 ### VPC and Subnets

-You can create one under `Virtual Private Cloud > Buy VPC` in the Huawei Console.
+You can create a VPC under `Virtual Private Cloud > Buy VPC` in the Huawei Console.
 Select a Region, a name for the VPC and a CIDR block.
 You can use the recommended VPCs to get started faster.

 > Hint: A /16 at the end of a CIDR block translates to 256 * 256 = 65,536 IP addresses.